RULES OF THE WISH ONE MILLAU GRANDS CAUSSES

 Technical or food assistance by a vehicle or by people on the side of the road is forbidden except in the area identified by the organisation.

 Remember to make arrangements for repairs.

 Refreshments are provided and you will have everything you need to eat well.

 You must unconditionally respect the highway code and all French laws throughout the event.

-You must unconditionally respect the instructions of the organizers and the volunteers/signalers.
+You must unconditionally respect the instructions of the organisers and the volunteers/signallers.

 It is strictly forbidden to ride with headphones.

 You must always follow the directions of the race marshals.

 If someone from the organisation asks you to stop, you must stop immediately.

 You may not leave the GPX track except with the agreement of a member of the organisation.